ryanallen/words-of-my-perfect-teacher/README.md

 This visualization provides [the power of support](#1-the-power-of-support).
 It is not a flat image like a [tangka](#tangka) or a fresco.
 Nor is it inert and inanimate like a clay or gold statue, which is solid and material.
 It appears: every detail appears clearly and distinctly, even the pupils and whites of the eyes.
 Yet it is empty: there is not one atom of solid substance to it, no flesh, no blood, no internal organs.
 It is like a rainbow appearing in space or an immaculate crystal vase.
 And it is imbued with [wisdom](#wisdom): Lord [Vajrasattva](#vajrasattva) is identical in nature with your own compassionate [root teacher](#root-teacher), and his mind reaches out to you and to all beings with great love.

-As [the power of regret](#2-the-power-of-regretting-having-done-wrong), in his presence call to mind all the [negative action](#negative-action)s you think of that you have accumulated until now, in one samsaric existence after another since time without [beginning](#beginning):
+As [the power of regret](#2-the-power-of-regretting-having-done-wrong), in his presence call to mind all the [negative action](#negative-action)s you think of that you have accumulated until now, in one saṃsāric existence after another since time without [beginning](#beginning):
 - the ten [negative action](#negative-action)s of body, speech and mind
 - the [five crimes with immediate retribution](#five-crimes-with-immediate-retribution)
 - the four serious faults